 - Compliance.
 Ensure consent is recorded on the patient profile.

-Some cancellations are not about disengagement at all.
-They happen because attending in person is genuinely difficult.
-Transport barriers, bad weather, caring responsibilities, and inflexible work schedules all create situations where a patient who wants to attend simply cannot.
-Telemedicine addresses this directly by removing the requirement to travel as the price of receiving care.
+Some cancellations happen because attending in person is genuinely difficult.
+Transport barriers, bad weather, and inflexible work schedules all create situations where a patient who wants to attend simply cannot.
+Telemedicine addresses this directly by removing the requirement to travel.
+Virtual appointments are particularly effective as a contingency option for follow-up consultations.
+When a patient calls to cancel because they cannot get to the clinic, offering a same-day video appointment retains the clinical contact and preserves revenue.
+Practices that have integrated telemedicine into their scheduling report measurable reductions in cancellations.

-Creating a Robust Patient Cancellation Policy Template
+Creating a Fair and Effective Patient Cancellation Policy

 While reminders help the forgetful, a robust policy is essential for handling last-minute cancellations.
 In a private setting, the contract for treatment is financial.
 When a patient books a slot, they are essentially purchasing a slice of the practitioner's time.
-If they fail to cancel within a reasonable timeframe, they are still liable for that cost.
 However, enforcing this requires a delicate balance to avoid damaging the patient-practitioner relationship.

 Your policy needs to be clear, accessible, and agreed upon before the first appointment.
 This ensures there is no ambiguity regarding the rules.
 A counselling contract template can serve as a useful reference for how to structure these agreements, ensuring that terms regarding late cancellations and fees are explicitly stated.
 You might consider charging a deposit for new patients or for expensive procedures to secure the booking.